-The WO 416 series, which was digitised and catalogued as part of a project undertaken by volunteers at The National Archives, consists of an estimated 190,000 records of individuals captured in German-occupied territory.
+The WO 416 series (which is currently being catalogued by individual internee/prisoner of war with a timetable for completion indicated at series level under Arrangement at this link) consists of an estimated 190,000 records of individuals captured in German-occupied territory.
 One of the first records in the series is that of Peter Butterworth (WO 416/53/114).
 The actor, famous for his roles in the ‘Carry On’ films, had been captured in June 1940 when serving as a lieutenant in the Royal Navy Fleet Air Arm, and had been sent to Stalag Luft III, helping prisoners immortalised in the film to escape.

 Of the total number of men who tried to escape, only three completed a ‘home run’ – a term meaning they had escaped from inside a camp and made it all the way home.
 Out of 160 escaping officers, 76 men escaped before the tunnel was discovered by German guards.
 Sadly, 50 men were shot by the Gestapo on Hitler’s orders, and a total of 152 RAF personnel died in captivity during the war.